railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 ## Working Effectively and Efficiently
 I highly recommend you do the following:

-* Bring up your terminal and open 2 tabs:
+* Bring up your terminal program and open 2 tabs or windows:
-  * One is for regular terminal stuffs
+  * One is for regular terminal stuff
-  * One will be for irb (aka rails console).
+  * One will be for irb (or the rails console).
 We'll explain later.
-* Open your browser fresh or hide any windows you already have open.
+* Open a fresh browser window or hide others you already have open.
 * Bring up one window with two tabs
   * One for this content
-  * One for interacting with your app.
+  * One for interacting with your app
 * Open your text editor and do not ever close it.
 We're not quitters.
 * Hide all extra applications.
-Turn off twitter, IM, and all other distractions.
+Turn off Twitter, IM, and all other distractions.

 By minimizing the number of things you interact with, you reduce the amount of time spent switching between them and the context lost as